EEN421/EEN421.github.io/_posts/2023-4-06-Anatomy-of-a-KQL-Query-Part-1.md

-# Introduction and Use Case
+# Introduction and Use Case:

 Whether you're new on the SOC or a seasoned [Sentinel Ninja](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/become-a-microsoft-sentinel-ninja-the-complete-level-400/ba-p/1246310), here are some basic queries I keep coming back to when investigating anything odd about my ingest patterns (and thus my overall cost).
 <br/>